Wormhole-Induced correlation: A Link Between Two Universes: conclusion

 \section{conclusion}

 In summary, we employ the UDW detectors model to investigate how the size of the wormhole throat and the distribution of detectors influence the extracted correlation.
 Our results indicate that the presence of a wormhole, characterized by a nonzero throat size, enables detectors located on opposite sides to extract MI.
 Furthermore, when detector Bob is fixed, we observe a peak in the extracted MI, with the maximum occurring when Alice is positioned symmetrically.
 Notably, the extracted MI remains nonzero as long as the throat size is nonzero; although it diminishes rapidly as the distance between the detectors and the throat increases.
 These peaks suggest that the wormhole acts as a conduit between two specific symmetrical locations, resulting in the MI extracted between them reaching an optimal value.
 Subsequently, by analyzing the behavior of the nonlocal contribution term and the classical noise term, as well as by computing the concurrence between the two detectors, we demonstrate that the harvested correlations contain nonlocal correlations.
 These findings demonstrate that the existence of a null-like wormhole can enhance quantum correlation behaviors between classically causally disconnected regions.
+It is essential to emphasize, nevertheless, that such correlation harvesting phenomena do not enable inter-universe communication, since classical signals remain unable to traverse the wormhole.

 In the framework of quantum gravity theory, wormholes may no longer be just singular solutions in classical theories, but rather fundamental structural units of quantum spacetime, closely linked with quantum entanglement, information transfer, and spacetime topology.
 Future studies could compare the phenomenon of correlations harvesting in wormhole spacetimes across different theoretical frameworks, such as loop quantum gravity \cite{Brahma:2020eos,Lewandowski:2022zce,Zhang:2024khj,Zhang:2024ney,Liu:2024soc,Liu:2024iec}, string theory \cite{Kanti:2011jz}, and modified gravity \cite{Moffat:2014aja,Moffat:2013sja,Liu:2023uft,Liu:2024lbi}, to gain a deeper understanding of how these theoretical modifications affect the quantum properties of wormholes.